sanket-sakariya/A.U.R.A/Readme.md

 - 🎙️ **Voice Command Integration**
   Interact hands-free using natural language.
 Open apps, search the web, set reminders, and more.

+- 📄 **Document Summarization**
+  Read and summarize PDF and Word documents of any size using Gemini AI.
+Handles large documents by chunking them intelligently.

 - 🤖 **Gemini AI Integration**
   Leverages Google's Gemini API to answer complex queries, summarize content, generate ideas, and provide contextual suggestions.